Older woman hiking in the forest

 Optometrist

 Optometrists focus on the primary health of your eye.
-Through routine eye exams, optometrists can maintain your eye health and prescribe corrective lenses to restore your vision.
+They perform routine exams to maintain eye health and prescribe corrective lenses to restore vision.
+Dr. Wes Mayes is our optometrist.

 Ophthalmologist